MFA in Design & Technology

 It is expected that each student would have, upon entry, a primary area of design emphasis (in either scenery/properties, costumes, lighting, or sound technical production).
 This design/tech emphasis is the main focus of the coursework.
 A secondary area of interest would be developed through coursework and design assignments.
 The final creative project is to design a supported production demonstrating ability in these two areas.
 The other areas of design and technology are usually addressed during the first year of the program which emphasizes development of a broad understanding of craft, drawing, rendering, drafting, and related design skills.
 The MFA Course Worksheet provides information on planning your coursework during your time in the MFA program.

-Students have numerous opportunities to design on both the University Theatre Subscriber Series Season and the Nolte Xperimental Theatre Season throughout the three years.
-The annual production schedule includes four to five Subscriber Series productions (with budgets ranging up to $7,000) in either the proscenium, thrust, or arena theatres of Rarig Center, including one dance production, and many opportunities in the Nolte Xperimental Theatre.
-Design/technology graduate students are also in constant demand by the large Twin Cities professional theatre and arts community where internships and many overhire opportunities are frequently available.
+Students have numerous opportunities to design for the University Theatre Subscriber Series Season as well as BA and BFA Studio productions throughout the three years.
+The annual production schedule includes three to five Subscriber Series productions (with budgets ranging up to $20,000) in either the proscenium, thrust, or arena theatres of Rarig Center.
+Studio productions, with BA Performance students and BFA/Guthrie Acting students, provide up to 12 design opportunities per year for lighting and sound designers.
+Design/technology graduate students are in constant demand by the large Twin Cities professional theatre and arts community, where internships and overhire opportunities are consistently available.
+Our graduate students are active in almost every Twin Cities performing arts organization.